 - Atlantic Intermediate-Skilled Program

-If you’re planning to work as a truck driver, the program you should focus your attention on is the Atlantic Intermediate Skilled Program.
+If you’re planning to work as a truck driver in Canda, the program you should focus your attention on is the Atlantic Intermediate Skilled Program.

 To apply for the Atlantic Intermediate-Skilled Program you must: